-- IX.
-Establishment of a CJA Panel - A. Approval of CJA Panel - 1.
-The existing, previously established panel of attorneys who are eligible and willing to be appointed to provide representation under the CJA is hereby recognized. - 2.
-The Chief Judge will approve attorneys for membership on the CJA Panel after receiving recommendations from the PSC. - B. Size of CJA Panel - 1.
-The size of the CJA Panel will be determined by the court with input from the PSC based on the caseload and activity of the panel members. - 2.
-The CJA Panel must be large enough to provide a sufficient number of experienced attorneys to handle the CJA caseload, yet small enough so that CJA panel members will receive an adequate number of appointments to maintain their proficiency in federal criminal defense work enabling them to provide high quality representation consistent with the best practices of the legal profession and commensurate with those services rendered when counsel is privately retained. - C. Qualifications and Membership on the CJA Panel - 1.
-Application
+IX.
+Establishment of a CJA Panel

+A. Approval of CJA Panel

+- The existing, previously established panel of attorneys who are eligible and willing to be appointed to provide representation under the CJA is hereby recognized. - 2.
+The Chief Judge will approve attorneys for membership on the CJA Panel after receiving recommendations from the PSC.

+B. Size and Composition of CJA Panel

+- 1. The size of the CJA Panel will be determined by the court with input from the PSC based on the caseload and activity of the panel members. - 2.
+The CJA Panel must be large enough to provide a sufficient number of experienced attorneys to handle the CJA caseload, yet small enough so that CJA panel members will receive an adequate number of appointments to maintain their proficiency in federal criminal defense work enabling them to provide high quality representation consistent with the best practices of the legal profession and commensurate with those services rendered when counsel is privately retained. - 3.
+The court will periodically collect demographic information regarding the gender, disability, age, and race/national origin composition of the panel.